Les Fleurs du mâle

 David Violi piano

-Victoria Duhamel scenic design and reading
+Victoria Duhamel conception and semi-staging

 Guardando dal buco, si viene a saper tutto... dal buco della serratura.